 - old/vintage parts wherever possible and whenever available

 - 4.5V power supply from alkaline batteries (so power consumption should be kept low and supply varies between 4V and 5V))

-- PNP Germanium transistors (unless NPN is really required but apparently not)
+- PNP Germanium transistors is the major type, though NPN is really required at some places

 The clock is made of a similar design as the #Yet Another (Discrete) Clock but the technology is a bit different so one single module will not fit all.
 We mostly need